skapis/blog_site_django/README.md

-# Blog site Django
+# 📝 Blog Site Django

-This repository contains a simple blog site which is in the Django framework.
+This repository contains a simple blog site built with the **Django** framework.

-It is a simple blog site where is only one user who can add/delete/edit posts, categories and tags.
+It is a basic blog where there is initially only one user who can add, delete, and edit posts, categories, and tags.
 As an admin, you can create more users who can contribute to the blog.

-# Database
+## 🗄 Database
-This site uses PostgreSQL as a database.
-In repository is also an example of a PostgreSQL database where are some posts, categories and tags.
-If you want to use this database, you will have to restore this database in PGAdmin.

-Superuser<br>
-login = root<br>
+This project uses **PostgreSQL** as the database.

+A sample database dump (`blog_db.sql`) is included in the repository.
+To use it:

+1. Create a new PostgreSQL database.
+2. Restore the `blog_db.sql` into your database using PGAdmin or another tool.

+Default superuser credentials:

+Username: root
-password = root123
+Password: root123